 They also have the hip Graze next door for more casual dining.
 They are open for lunch, dinner and brunch on Saturday and Sunday.

 Cento: At 122 Mifflin St., this is a popular spot for Italian specialties.
 I had a wonderful meal with friends.
 I chose a pumpkin filled ravioli with two great sides, an asparagus with with pesto and roasted carrots drizzled with a yogurt sauce.

 Colectivo Coffee: This Milwaukee based coffee roaster has three locations in Madison.
 I tried two.
-The location on State was close to my hotel and the other on The Square at 25 S. Pinckney St. is another great option.
+The location at 583 State St. was close to my hotel and the other on The Square at 25 S. Pinckney St. is another great option.
 Both offer food items in addition to excellent coffee drinks.

 Red Elephant Chocolate: Located just off The Square at 119 State St. this is a fun store and cafe serving handcrafted chocolates, desserts and ice creams plus beverages.
 I enjoyed the brewed cocoa bean tea for a needed pick-me-up.

-Heritage Tavern: Based on Josh’s suggestion, I enjoyed brunch on Saturday at Heritage Tavern.
+Heritage Tavern: I enjoyed brunch on Saturday at Heritage Tavern.
 It is a fun casual spot a block off the Square.
 I thought the lobster scramble was very good.
 I would recommend it on your trip.
 The dinner menu features small plates, large plates and family style options.
 131 E. Mifflin.

 Candinas Chocolatier: At 11 West Main, across from the Capitol, this is a small chocolate shop featuring their exquisite chocolates truffles made in Verona, WI.